nikita2206/bumblebee/README.md

 Customizing transformers
 ------------------------

-You can customize or write new transformers from scratch.
-If your new transformer requires any new rules you'll need to create new Metadata class for it, it has to extend `Bumblebee\Metadata\TypeMetadata`.
+You can customize existing transformers or write new ones from scratch.
+If your new transformer requires any rules for it to work you'll need to create new Metadata class for it, it has to extend `Bumblebee\Metadata\TypeMetadata`.
 Then of course you'll need to create TypeTransformer class, it has to implement `Bumblebee\TypeTransformer\TypeTransformer` interface.
 However if you want to create compilable TypeTransformer then you'd need to implement `Bumblebee\TypeTransformer\CompilableTypeTransformer`.
-For the reference on how to write compilable transformers you can look in examples/ directory or you can look at some already written transformers in src/TypeTransformer/.
+For the reference on how to write compilable transformers you can look at `examples/` directory or you can look at some already written transformers in `src/TypeTransformer/`.
 And finally you'll need to write configuration compilers if you use array or xml configuration.